elliotperviz/cmms/md/C01_02/README.md

 ```
 (remember, :q to quit)

 What are the differences between this input and the input from the last step?
-Here, since velocities are already defined in `heat_final.data`, we should not redefine them.
-Further, see the "MD run" section: we aim to cool the system from 500K to 94.4K with a Berendsen thermostat, the target temperature at which we want to make equilibrium measurements.
+Here, since velocities are already defined in "heat_final.data", we should not redefine them.
+Further, see the 'MD run' section: we aim to cool the system from 500K to 94.4K with a Berendsen thermostat, the target temperature at which we want to make equilibrium measurements.

 Run LAMMPS:
 ```bash
 lmp -in cool.in
 ```

-Follow the standard output (or check `log.lammps` afterwards) to check that there are no errors during the simulation.
-Check that the system reaches ~94.4K.
+Follow the standard output (or check "log.lammps" afterwards) to check that there are no errors during the simulation, and to ensure that the system reached 94.4K.

 **Objectives**

-- Visualize the `cool.lammpstrj` trajectory in `vmd`
+- Visualize the trajectory ("cool.lammpstrj") in `vmd`
-- Extract the thermodynamic output at each timestep using `sed` or `awk`, write to file e.g. `cool.dat`
+- Extract the thermodynamic output at each timestep using `grep` and `sed`/`awk`, write to file e.g. `cool.dat`
 - Plot the temperature as a function of time in  `gnuplot`
 - Fit a straight line to temperature vs time in `gnuplot`